elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/011-uses-for-modules.md

 end
 ```

-From this, we see that `Turbine::Application` stores a Hash of anonymous modules which are created on the fly whenever the `extension()` is called.
-The interesting thing about this design is that the commands aren't applied globally to `Turbine::Application`, but instead, are mixed in at the individual instance level.
-The interesting thing about this approach is that it allows us to selectively disable features, or completely replace them with alternative implementations.
+From this, we see that `Turbine::Application` stores a Hash of anonymous modules
+which are created on the fly whenever the `extension()` is called.
+The
+interesting thing about this design is that the commands aren't applied globally
+to `Turbine::Application`, but instead, are mixed in at the instance level.
+This
+approach allows us to selectively disable features, or completely replace them
+with alternative implementations.

 For example, consider a custom command that gets loaded after the standard commands, which is implemented like this: